 As Head of Toroa College, Christina lives on site with her husband Craig and their young daughter.
 She is responsible for the day-to-day running of the College and has a duty of care for all residents and the community.

-She works closely with Max, Deputy Head of College, and together with the RAs they manage the pastoral care and welfare and academic support of the residents.
+She works closely with Stewart, our Senior Tutor, and together with the RAs they manage the pastoral care and welfare and academic support of the residents.

 Christina is available to meet and talk with residents to discuss all manner of topics including academic, financial, health and other general concerns.